ruano-a/symfonyCollectionJs/README.md

         btn_down_selector:      '.collection-down',
     };
 ~~~~
+In post_up and post_down, $switched_elem is the moved elem that the user didn't click on.

 Note that the buttons are not created by the plugin but have to already exist.

 # Other functionalities